YutaMoriJP/-Container-/readme.md

 A useful React Container component.
-Build with parcel.
+Bundled with parcel.